NYUAD-Core-Bioinformatics/guru-v2/README.md

 cd guru-v2
 ```

 #### 4. Setting up the environment

-Before starting the application, update connection parameters for SSH and email authentication:
+Before starting the application, update connection parameters for SSH and email authentication.
-Note:- Email credentials will be sharing privately by guru admins due to security reasons.
+If the email account and ssh is not created, please refer below a and b section and update the details in the below scripts files.

 Open ```scripts/ssh.sh``` and set ```--conn-host``` and ```--conn-login```.

 Open ```scripts/email.sh``` and set ```--conn-login``` and ```--conn-password```.

-#### 5. Generate SSH Key Pair
+###### a.
+Generate SSH Key Pair

 Follow this [SSH key generation](https://www.ssh.com/academy/ssh/keygen) guide to create a key pair.